Delhi court summons BJP leader Syed Shahnawaz Hussain in rape case

-“This court after going through the cancellation report, protest petition filed by the complainant, the reply to the protest petition filed by the IO and other material on record is of the view that the complainant has given consistent statements to the police, to the court in her application and before the Ld.
-Magistrate in her statement u/s 164 Cr.PC,” the judge said.
+“This court after going through the cancellation report, protest petition filed by the complainant, the reply to the protest petition filed by the IO and other material on record is of the view that the complainant has given consistent statements to the police, to the court in her application and before the Magistrate in her statement under section 164 Cr.PC,” the judge said.

+The complainant had alleged she was administered an intoxicant by Hussain who then raped her at a farmhouse in the national capital in April 2018.

 The police had filed a report before the court seeking cancellation of the FIR.